-- 1. Use internet search engines and/or other Internet tools only under the direction and supervision of teachers. - 2.
-Observe copyright laws, citing the source of information accessed over the Internet using a standard system as directed by the teacher and/or librarian. - Not intentionally access, transmit, copy, or create material that is illegal, such as obscenity, stolen materials, or illegal copies of copyrighted works, including, but not limited to, music, games, and movies. - 4.
-Not intentionally access, transmit, copy, or create any materials or visual depictions on school or district networks or the Internet that are indecent, vulgar, lewd, slanderous, abusive, threatening, harassing, terrorizing, or harmful to minors. - 5.
-Not attempt to gain unauthorized access, including so-called "hacking" or otherwise compromise any computer or network security or engage in any illegal activities on the Internet, including willfully introducing a computer virus, worm, or other harmful program to the network. - 6.
-Not download and install any file sharing program that bypasses the district filtering device. - 7.
-Not use technology resources to further other acts that are criminal or violate the school or district code of conduct. - 8.
-Not make any purchase on the Internet while using school equipment or Internet service.
+- 1. login and use network resources only with their student account. - 2. logoff and close applications immediately after completing work to prevent unauthorized use of their user ID. - 3. use approved Internet search engines, Artificial Intelligence (AI), and/or other Internet tools only for educational purposes. - 4. observe copyright laws, citing the source of information accessed over the Internet and/or accessed via Artificial Intelligence (AI) tools, using a standard system as directed by the school site leadership, teacher and/or librarian. - 5. not intentionally access, transmit, copy, or create material that is illegal, such as obscenity, stolen materials, or illegal copies of copyrighted works, including, but not limited to, music, games, and movies.

+- not intentionally access, transmit, copy or create any materials or visual depictions on school or district networks or the Internet that are indecent, vulgar, lewd, slanderous, abusive, threatening, harassing, terrorizing, or harmful to minors.
+All forms of cyber-bullying are strictly prohibited. - not attempt to gain unauthorized access, including so-called "hacking" or otherwise compromise any computer or network security or engage in any illegal activities on the Internet, including willfully introducing a computer virus, worm, or other harmful program to the network. - 8. not use, download and install any file sharing program or anonymous proxy programs or websites that bypass the district filtering device. - 9. not use technology resources to further other acts that are criminal or violate the school or district code of conduct. - 10. not make any purchase on the Internet while using school equipment or Internet service. - 11. not use online tools such as Artificial Intelligence (AI) or internet bots to commit criminal acts or violate the school or district code of conduct. - 12. not intentionally connect any unapproved device to the EBR network (i.e., a WIFI router, etc.).
+Any such devices are subject to removal by the Division of Technology staff. - 13. not utilize any form of personal hotspot or VPN service while at an EBR site.